Newquay weekend away itinerary: 2 days in Cornwall’s tourist hub!

 For a luxurious stay, try Fistral Beach Hotel and Spa, which has luxurious rooms with ocean-themed docr, from which where you can enjoy stunning ocean views.
 Enjoy dinner at the Dune Restaurant or work out in the gym.
 Click here to read more about it.

-Geckos Rest if you want a cosy B&B set with practical, comfortable rooms.
-The beds have brilliant white linen, high-end tea and coffee-making facilities, and a flat-screen TV.
-You’ll enjoy a delicious Cornish breakfast in your rate.
+Choose Oceanside Hotel if you want a stylish B&B with rooms overlooking Fistral Beach.
+The ultra-comfy beds have brilliant white linen, tea and coffee-making facilities, and a flat-screen TV.
+An extensive breakfast is served downstairs, and there’s a fully-stocked bar with a balcony overlooking the sea.
 Click here to book your stay.

 Looking for a relaxing hostel in Newquay that caters to backpackers with a love for surfing?
 Smarties Surf Lodge may be just what you’re looking for.
-Offering a variety of accommodation options including double rooms, triple rooms, and dorms, this hostel also boasts a communal area and serves up a tasty cooked brea
+Offering a variety of accommodation options including double rooms, triple rooms, and dorms, this hostel also boasts a communal area and serves up a tasty cooked breakfast every morning.
+Click here for more information.

 Are you ready for your weekend in Newquay?